flame-engine/flame/STYLEGUIDE.md

 # Style Guide

-This is WIP!
-It is definitely not complete.
-We just starting putting this together.
+This is a general style guide that shall govern over the Flame Engine repository.
+The aim is to keep a common stable general environment.
+This includes high level guidance to help on simple decisions in the day-to-day development life.

+This extends rules on the official [Flutter Style Guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).

+## Code formatting

-## Trailing Commas and Wrapping
+### Trailing Commas and Wrapping

 List of elements must always be all in one line or one element per line.
 This includes parameters, arguments, collection literals, etc. Furthermore, if multiline, the last element must have a trailing comma.